-To help ease the party-planning stress, here are 13 delicious summer party recipes that will be a guaranteed hit with guests.
+To help ease the menu-planning stress, here are 13 delicious recipes that are perfect for any backyard barbecue or small, socially distanced gathering.
 From savory mains to delicious desserts, we've got you covered.

-Want to create your perfect menu?
-Just pick one dish from mains, a dish from sides and one dessert — and throw a few extra burgers on the grill, because why not — and enjoy!
+Want to create the perfect menu?
+Just pick one dish from mains, a dish from sides and one dessert — and throw a few extra burgers on the grill, because why not? — and enjoy!

 What's better than a hot dog wrapped in bacon?
 Probably nothing.
 This delightfully cheesy dish is also super easy to make.
 Use your favorite bacon for a smoky dog that will be a surefire hit with meat lovers.